Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 - Have an OVHcloud email solution already configured, from the following:
     - **MX Plan** offered with our [web hosting offers](/links/web/hosting) or included in a [free 100M hosting](/links/web/domains-free-hosting).
     - [Zimbra](/links/web/emails-zimbra) Starter (**only**).
-- Have the [new Outlook](https://support.microsoft.com/office/getting-started-with-the-new-outlook-for-windows-656bb8d9-5a60-49b2-a98b-ba7822bc7627) for Windows.
+- Have the [new Outlook](https://support.microsoft.com/en-gb/office/getting-started-with-the-new-outlook-for-windows-656bb8d9-5a60-49b2-a98b-ba7822bc7627) for Windows.
 - Have the credentials related to the email address you wish to configure.

 /// details | Information related to the management and configuration of OVHcloud services

 This guide will show you how to use one or more OVHcloud solutions with external tools, and the changes you need to make in specific contexts.
 You may need to adapt the instructions according to your situation.

 If you experience any difficulties carrying out these operations, we recommend that you contact a [specialist service provider](/links/partner) and/or discuss the issue with our community.
 OVHcloud cannot provide you with technical support in this regard.
-You can find more information in the [Go further](#gofurther) section of this guide.
+You can find more information in the "[Go further](#go-further)" section of this guide.

 ///